Product-Led Growth: Going Deeper on How to Get Started

 What is product-led growth?

-Product-led growth is a go-to-market (GTM) strategy in which the product is the primary catalyst behind growth, expansion, and retention.
+is a in which the product is the primary catalyst behind growth, expansion, and retention.
 Companies with product-led motions empower users to get a taste of the actual value of their products via a free trial or freemium version before buying.
 As a GTM methodology, PLG contrasts with more traditional sales-led (SLG) models, where a prospect's first interaction with the product comes via a product demo or sales call.

 Preparing for a PLG campaign